 Caring for a child with complex medical needs can place unimaginable demands on a family, both physically and emotionally.
-When time is short every moment is precious which is why, as well as providing specialist care, we help families to make lasting memories.
+At Acorns Children’s Hospice, we understand that when time is short every moment is precious, which is why, as well as providing specialist palliative care, we help families to make lasting memories.

-When a child is at Acorns Children’s Hospice, they are in safe hands.
+Children are in safe hands at Acorns Children’s Hospice.
 Our care is delivered by specialist in-house teams of registered children’s nurses, health care assistants, physiotherapists, family practitioners and volunteers.
-The hospices also have daily visits from local GPs and access to the expertise of Acorns own paediatric palliative care consultant.
+The hospices also have daily visits from local GPs and access to the expertise of our own paediatric palliative care consultant.

-Acorns nurses are all registered with the Nursing & Midwifery Council as either paediatric (children’s) nurses, general or adult nurses and learning disabilities nurses.
-They are the same trained nurses as you find in the NHS but may not be as easily recognisable as they don’t wear uniforms.
-They have a variety of experiences and come from a whole range of different backgrounds such as general hospitals, community, intensive care units or schools to name a few.
+All our nurses are registered with the Nursing & Midwifery Council.
+They are the same trained nurses as you find in the NHS with a wealth of experiences from a range of different backgrounds such as general hospitals, community, intensive care units or schools.

-Each hospice has a team of local GPs who have been working with Acorns for many years and are available for all children as necessary 24 hours a day as well as visiting or contacting the hospice every day.
-We seek to work in partnership with medical teams already providing care to the child and family.
+Each hospice has a team of local GPs who have been working with us for many years and are available for the children as necessary 24 hours a day, as well as visiting or contacting the hospice every day.
+We also have access to the expertise of our own paediatric palliative care consultant, and seek to work in partnership with medical teams already providing care to the child and family.